 These instant fix solutions often come in the form of over the counter medications or skincare products.
 But in order for your products, especially natural skincare products to work properly, you need to feed your skin.

-There are quite a few differences between following a plant-based diet and a “regular” diet.
-The biggest thing to note however is that when you eat more plant-based foods, your nutritional profile you’ll be consuming is vastly increased.
-All the vegetables and fruits included in a plant based diet come packed with vitamins, minerals, and nutrients.
+The biggest thing to note is when you eat more plant-based foods, the nutritional profile you’re consuming vastly increases.
+All the vegetables and fruits included in a plant-based diet come packed with the micronutrients your skin (and everything else!) needs.

 Antioxidants such as Vitamin A, C, and E will make the biggest difference to your skin: